jgoman99/tradestatistics/README.md

 </a>
 </p>

+# Note (From John)
+This is my attempt to fix some bugs in the original package as well as add some QoL improvements.
+I have not forked packages before, so please pardon any lack of etiquette/let me know how to improve.

 # Open Trade Statistics package <img src="svg/hexicon.svg" width=150 align="right" alt="sticker"/>

 [![Project Status: Active – The project has reached a stable, usable